scferro/scferro.github.io/_projects/(05) ml_robot_sorting.md

 2. Binary gesture network for yes/no feedback validation
 3. Complex gesture network for direct category corrections

-This multi-network approach enables fluid human-robot interaction, where users can either confirm the robot's decisions through gestures or physically move blocks to demonstrate correct categorization.
-The system continuously learns from these interactions, improving its sorting accuracy while maintaining stable performance.
+This multi-network approach enables fluid human-robot interaction, where users can either confirm the robot's decisions through gestures or physically move blocks to demonstrate correct sorting.
+The system continuously learns from these interactions, improving its sorting accuracy over time.
 The project demonstrates how combining traditional robotic control with adaptive learning and natural interaction modes can create systems that efficiently learn from and collaborate with human operators.

 ### Sorting Process Overview